 • How will it work & what do you need when you hit difficult areas?

-• Measure your board widths so that when you come to difficult areas such as door jams.
-You can minimise the difficulty you will face when you get to these areas by adjusting the width of your first row of flooring.
+• Measure your board widths so that when you come to difficult areas such as door jams, you can minimise the difficulty you will face by adjusting the width of your first row of flooring.

 Understand your locking system and how it will tackle difficult areas.
 Again, YouTube is valuable as part of this process, as you can watch videos where people use the same locking system that you have to complete their projects.